Moesera/TheSocial/README.md

 ```
 If you run into any issues with an error when installing npm, you can try and delete `package-lock.json` and try again.

-***The project is using sass and bootsrap, The configurations in package.json commands is as follows.***
+***The project is using sass and bootstrap, The configurations in package.json commands is as follows.***

 ```
 npm run build